Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties

-From the result, there are a few clear trends.
-First of all, it is clear that the fully flexible case can significantly save costs compared to the deterministic case, reducing the (expected) cost significantly.
-Furthermore, the computational scalability of the proposed method is also evident, especially when the number of scenarios is large.
-Approach 1 reduces the problem size and saves computational time significantly compared to the fully flexible case.
-Approach 2's saving in computational effort is comparatively smaller, but it still shows an improvement from the fully flexible case even though it involves two optimization problems (one for SAA in pre-processing and the other for main optimization).
-This reduction represents the computational cost savings and scalability achieved by the proposed method for complex systems.
-Despite this reduced computational effort, the proposed approaches still provide the Stage 1 decision results close to the fully flexible case, especially as the number of scenarios grows.
-These trends demonstrate the scalability of the proposed method, and the impact is expected to be more significant as we have more sources of uncertainty and scenarios.
+The comparison results between the deterministic (inflexible and conservative) case, the fully flexible case, and the proposed local scenario discretization method are shown in Table \ref{results}.
+From the results, there are a few clear trends.
+First, it is clear that the fully flexible case can significantly save costs compared to the deterministic case, reducing the (expected) cost significantly.
+In addition, the proposed local scenario discretization approach provides the Stage 1 decision results close to the fully flexible case, especially as the number of scenarios grows.
+This trend can be verified by examining the cost evaluated with fully flexible scenarios for the proposed method, which shows an optimality gap of less than 0.3\% of the fully flexible case (less than 0.1\% when the number of scenarios for each subsystem is four or more).
+Furthermore, the computational scalability of the proposed method is also evident, especially when the number of scenarios is large, because the proposed method reduces the problem size and significantly saves computational time.
+These results demonstrate the scalability of the proposed method, and the impact is expected to be more significant as we have more sources of uncertainty and scenarios.